-(The below information must be completed for all bids.)

-dentify all subcontractors, if any:

-STATE, PROVINCE FOR FOREIGN COUNTRY THAT YOUR FIRM'S PRINCIPAL PLACE OF

-BUSINESS IS LOCATED: BIDDER (FIRM NAME)

-ADDRESS OF FACTORY OR PLANT WHERE ITEMS ARE MANUFACTURED AND/OR SIGNATURE

-ASSEMBLED.
-(Attach additional sheet(s) if more than one manufacturer) NAME (TYPE/ PRINTED)

-TITLE

-DATE TELE.
+below questions 1) and 2) need only b e answered if the ab ove total bid is for one i million dollars or more) Does your firm anticipate the use of Yes No subcontractors and outside suppliers speci fic to this procurement Does your firm anticipate the creation Yes No on of employment op oportunities arising fror m this procurement?
+(Th e below information must be completed for r all bids.)
+Identify all subcontractors, if any: STATE, PROVINCE FOR FOREIGN COUNTRY THAT YOUR FIRM'S PRINCIPAL PLACE OF BUSINESS IS LOCATED: BIDDER (FIRM NAME) ADDRESS OF FACTORY OR PLANT WHERE ITEMS ARE MANUFACTURED AND/OR ASSEMBLED.
+(Attach additional sheet(s) if more SIGNATURE than one manufacturer) NAME (TYPE/ PRINTED) TITLE DATE TELE.
 NO. FAX NO.